Written by Heather Resz, Case Manager with Homeless Family Services

 Captain Cook donated some furniture to Catholic Social Services.
 One table and two chairs now provide a place beneath the sunlight window for her to work on jigsaw puzzles.
 A puzzle was the only thing she said she really wanted for her new home, she said.
 Of course, when I looked in the donation room, some kind soul had already given us a new puzzle to share with her.

 When I shop for my clients in the donation room, I pick out sheets and blankets that match.
 I carefully pick towels that match their washcloths.
 People from across my community have given these things from their pocketbooks and their hearts.
 It is my privilege to select from that trove of kindness household items that will help my clients move in and move on.
 I get to help unload the boxes of household goods and food into their new homes.
 I get to say “Welcome Home.”
 But I’m just a point person in this truly community wide effort.

-I know my client also helps other homeless women keep their hair trimmed.
+My client helps other homeless women keep their hair trimmed.
 To the person who donated the hair dryer, thank you.
 It’s very welcome in its new home.

 From having nothing, to having matching things.
 Things she wanted.
 Things she needed.
-The community given love.
+The community gave love.
 We risk our lives to celebrate with a quick hug behind our face masks.

 The Cadillac of Can Openers

 She smiles wider, and her eyes twinkle brighter when she sees the dish.
 “You know me so well,” she says.
-“It seems like we’ve know each other forever.”
+“It seems like we’ve known each other forever.”

-From the gleaming trove of loot covering her counter she plucks a favorite from among.
+She plucks a favorite item from the gleaming trove of loot covering her counter.
 “This is the Cadillac of Can Openers,” she says.